-- Endpoints:27
+- Endpoints:

 - Servers (including mainframe/minicomputers/midrange computers)

-- Workstations (desktops laptops, Tablet PCs, and net-books)
+- Workstations (desktops laptops, Tablet PCs, and netbooks)

-- Virtual machines that can be addressed28 as if they are a separate physical machine should be counted as separate assets,29 including dynamic and on demand virtual environments
+- Virtual machines that can be addressed as if they are a separate physical machine should be counted as separate assets, including dynamic and on demand virtual environments

 - Mobile Devices:

 - Smartphone

 - Tablets

-- Pagers
+- o Pagers

-- Networking devices30
+- Networking devices

 - Modems/routers/switches

 - Gateways, bridges, wireless access points

 - Firewalls

 - Intrusion detection/prevention systems

-26 See 44 USC 3554(a)(1)(A); NIST SP 800-171.
+&lt;sup>27 See 44 USC 3554(a)(1)(A); NIST SP 800-171.

-27 See 44 USC 3554(a)(1)(A); NIST SP 800-171.
+&lt;sup>28 See 44 USC 3554(a)(1)(A); NIST SP 800-171.

-28 "Addressable" means identifiable by IP address or any other method to communicate to the network.
+&lt;sup>29 "Addressable" means identifiable by IP address or any other method to communicate to the network.

-29 Note that VM "devices" generally reside on hardware server(s).
+&lt;sup>30 Note that VM "devices" generally reside on hardware server(s).
 Assuming that both the hardware server and the VM server are addressable on the network, both kinds of devices are counted in the inventory.
 Agencies with questions about how to apply this principle for specific cloud providers may contact FedRAMP for further quidance: https://fedramp.gov

-30 This list is not meant to be exhaustive, as there are many types of networking devices.
+&lt;sup>31 This list is not meant to be exhaustive, as there are many types of networking devices.

 - Network address translators (NAT devices)

 - Hybrids of these types (e.g., NAT router)

 - Load balancers

 - Encryptors/decryptors

 - VPN

 - Alarms and physical access control devices

-- PKI infrastructure31
+- PKI infrastructure

 - Other nonstandard physical computing devices that connect to the network

 - Other input/output devices if they appear with their own address

 - Industrial control system

-- o Printers/plotters/copiers/multi-function devices
+- Printers/plotters/copiers/multi-function devices

 - Fax portals

 - Scanners/cameras

 - Accessible storage devices

 - VOIP phones

-- Other information security monitoring devices or tools
+- o Other information security monitoring devices or tools

 - Other devices addressable on the network

-Both GFE assets and non-GFE assets are included if they meet the other criteria for inclusion listed here.32 Note: If a non-GFE asset is allowed to connect, it is especially important that it be inventoried, authorized, and correctly configured prior to connection.
+Both GFE assets and non-GFE assets are included if they meet the other criteria for inclusion listed here.
+Note: If a non-GFE asset is allowed to connect, it is especially important that it be inventoried, authorized, and correctly configured prior to connection.